-Mary Schapiro was pondering that question in earnest as she debated whether attending the Center for Creative Leadership (CCL®) program Leadership at the Peak was worth her time.
+Mary Schapiro was pondering that question in earnest as she debated whether attending a CCL program was worth her time.
 “I was thinking, ‘what can I really learn?'”

 At the time, Schapiro was poised to become the next chairman and chief executive of NASD, the world’s largest private-sector regulator of securities markets.
 It was a key milestone in a very public career that included a term on the Securities and Exchange Commission, chairmanship of the Commodity Futures Trading Commission, and 10 years as NASD’s chief regulator.